graeme-a-stewart/atlasgit/README.md

 The default import is performed using a separate branch for each package.
-This is a clean import strategy, however it creates many branches, which gitlab does not like, so do not push these many import branches and tags to gitlab!
+This is a clean import strategy, however it creates many branches, which gitlab does not like, so do not push these temporary import branches and tags to gitlab!
 It is possible to use a single branch for all imported tags using the `--targetbranch` option, but this is no longer well tested ;-)

 Tests of the import procedure can be made using the option `--svnpath PATH` that